 top of page

-National expert to the ISO/TC 265 standardization project for CCS and CO2-EOR, specifically to Working Group 3 (Storage), Working Group 4 (Quantification and Verification) and Working Group 6 (CO2-EOR).
-The scope of work is to assist in bridging the gap between international, US and EU regulatory framework, increasing knowledge and awareness of European legal framework for CCS and CO2-EOR in the working groups.
-Further, the scope is to assist negotiating and drafting text for the standards, do legal due diligence of the working documents, editorial work etc. IOM Law is technical panel leader for documentation and verification issues in WG4 and for CO2 operations decommissioning issues in WG3 and 6.
+National Experts to ISO/TC 265.
+Ingvild Ombudstvedt and Lena Østgaard act as Technical Experts to Working Group 3 (Storage), Working Group 6 (CO2-EOR) and Working Group 7 (Transportation of CO2 by Ship).
+The scope of work is to assist in bridging the gap between international, U.S. and EU regulatory frameworks, increasing knowledge and awareness of European legal framework for CCS and CO2-EOR in the working groups.
+Further, the scope is to assist negotiating and drafting text for the standards, do legal due diligence of the working documents, editorial work etc. Ingvild Ombudstvedt is Chair of SNK/544: norwegian delegation to ISO/TC 265 and CEN/TC 474.

 Identification and analysis of promising carbon capture and utilisation technologies, including their regulatory aspects.
 The purpose is to identify CCU technologies TRL level 5-7 and analyze the EU legal and policy framework in place to evaluate if there are hurdles or barriers to deploy such technologies.
 Further, the team delivered recommendations on policy options to facilitate for the technologies.
 Main contributions to the project was legal assessments and recommendations under EU Law.